 - Statistics: Students examine an array of statistical concepts and calculations, typically including regression, sampling and probability.

-Potential careers for individuals with a bachelor's degree in healthcare management
+What could I do with a bachelor’s degree in healthcare management

 Coursework can help students gain skills and knowledge that could be relevant to a variety of careers.
 While a degree cannot guarantee employment, graduates may choose to apply their studies in healthcare management in career paths such as the following: